 I am not denying that are Indonesians are better disposed towards Americans, mainly due to the post-tsunami humanitarian efforts of the American military in Aceh.
 However, 59.9% of Muslims interviewed still have a negative opinion of the USA, and nigh on 15% of all respondents answered 'Don't Know' to the majority of the questions posed.

 To draw significant conclusions from a deeply flawed survey is both naïve and premature.
-Do read it and let me know if you agree.It's a tale of corporate greed.
+Do read it and let me know if you agree.

 This map of Ambalat doesn't help.
 Somewhere in this area is a vast quantity of oil which has been the cause of much hyperbole, a nice little earner for Indonesia's rent-a-mob and a demonstration of how under-resourced the Indonesian armed forces are (according to the Indonesian armed forces).

 The cause of this neighbourly tiff between Malaysia and Indonesia is corporate greed.